kaplana/cos126webv2/content/assignments/recursion.md

 1. Your drawing can be a geometric pattern, a random construction, or anything else that takes advantage of recursive functions.
 1. Optionally, you may use the `Transform2D` library you implemented in precept.
 You may also define additional geometric transforms in `Art.java`, such as sheer, reflect across the \\(x\\)- or \\(y\\)- axis, or rotate about an arbitrary point (as opposed to the origin).
 1. Your program must be organized into at least *three* separate functions, including `main()`.
 All functions except `main()` must be `private`.
 1. For full credit, `Art.java` must not be something that could be easily rewritten to use loops in place of recursion, and some aspects of the recursive function-call tree (or how parameters or overlapping are used) must be distinct from the in-class examples (`HTree`, `NestedCircles`, etc.).
-You must do **at least two** of the following to get full credit on `Art.java` (and doing more ***may*** yield a small amount of extra credit):
+You must do **at least two** of the following to get full credit on `Art.java`:
 	- call one or more `Transform2D` methods
 	- use different parameters than in examples: `f(n, x, y, size)`
 	- use different `StdDraw` methods than in examples (e.g., ellipses, arcs, text; take a look at the [`StdDraw` API](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html))